marianacarmoduarte/marianacarmoduarte.github.io/content/wpapers/Carnes et al/index.md

 ---
-title: 'Who Participates in Deliberative Democracy (and Does it Matter)?
+title: '3.
+Who Participates in Deliberative Democracy (and Does it Matter)?
 An Analysis of Lisbon’s Citizens’ Assembly'
 summary: Working Paper
 authors: